 Throughout the festival grounds, you’ll find teams of friendly medical practitioners ready to care for your every need—free of charge, no questions asked.
 If you’re lightheaded or nauseated or have too many blisters from dancing the night away, please visit one of our first aid tents.
 Or feel free to flag down one of the many Insomniac Health & Safety Team officers roaming throughout the venue.
 These heroic people stay on their feet for the entirety of every event to keep a watchful, caring eye on you!

 EDC is an amazing adventure; you can enjoy the show without alcohol or illegal narcotics.
 If you’re under 21, you can’t drink—period.
 If you’re of legal age, be smart about how much you consume.
 More booze does not equal more fun, and alcohol is not a beverage to cool off or rehydrate with.
 It’s important to remember that your body weight and height will factor into how much alcohol is safe to consume.

 Insomniac enforces a zero-tolerance drug policy at all of its events—end of story.
 Don’t be the person that ends up getting escorted out of the venue!
 Keep the weekend great for yourself, your friends, and your fellow Headliners.

-If you suspect that someone is suffering from a medical issue or potential drug overdose, seek immediate attention at one of the clearly marked medical stations, or find a Ground Control team member.
+If you suspect that someone is suffering from a medical issue or potential drug overdose, seek immediate attention at one of the clearly marked medical stations, or find an event staff member.
 Remember, you will not get in trouble for seeking medical help!